Ell Folan’s speech on the new Green philisophical basis

 editors note – there has been some conversation about the change to the Green Party’s philisophical basis at this year’s Spring Conference which put social justice central.
-Here is the speech made in favour of the change by Young Green Elliot Folan (currently running in UEA student elections).
-You can read Elliot’s blog here.
+Here is the speech made in favour of the change by Young Green Ell Folan (currently running in UEA student elections).
+You can read Ell’s blog here.

 Good morning, conference.

 Ell Folan, Norwich Green Party, and this is my first time speaking at conference.

 I’ve always felt that I wanted to make my first speech at conference a good one.
 And I can’t think of a better motion to begin on.
 I think it’s brilliantly expressed and is absolutely necessary.

 I should start by saying that I am proud to call myself an environmentalist.
 I think the greatest challenge that we face is that of preventing the destruction of our planet, of combating pollution and – well, saving our world.

 But that concern for nature isn’t why I joined the Green Party.

 I joined the Green Party because we believe in creating a million jobs through state intervention.
 I joined the Green Party because we believe in tackling inequality and making the rich pay their fair share.

 But more than anything, I joined the Green Party because it’s the only party that is on my side.
 Not just as a young person or a student, but as an autistic young person who is indebted to our National Health Service and I’m proud to be in a party that defends that.